migibert/pynetlib/README.md

 Make sure to run the scripts using this library with a user that can perform these operations.

 ## Installation
-pynetlib is not yet available on Pypi so it has to be installed from git repo: `pip install git+https://github.com/migibert/pynetlib.git`
+pynetlib is available on Pypi so it can be installed with pip: `pip install pynetlib`
-Pypi package is coming soon!

 ## Development
 You can run tests from project's root with the following commands: